-PSE Pro and ObjectStore both provide robust collections libraries that support storage and indexed associative retrieval of large groups of objects.
-These libraries provide arrays, lists, bags, and sets, with B-tree and hash table indexing.
+PSE Pro and ObjectStore both support high-performance, indexed queries over large collections.
+PSE Pro and ObjectStore provide robust collections libraries that support storage and indexed associative retrieval of large groups of objects.
+These libraries provide arrays, lists, bags, and sets, with Btree and hash table indexing.
 PSE Pro and ObjectStore also provide query optimizers, which formulate efficient retrieval strategies and minimize the number of objects that must be examined in response to a query.